Asheville Buncombe Technical Community College

 Expected Work Hours

-1. High school diploma or GED, with Law Enforcement Certification.
+1. High school diploma or equivalent; or Relevant Degree: Law Enforcement Certification;

-2. Five (5) years or more of full-time experience with a NC law enforcement agency
+2. Three years of full-time or equivalent work experience with a NC law enforcement agency.

-2. Three (3) years or more of full-time supervisory experience with a NC law enforcement agency
+2. Three years of full-time or equivalent supervisory experience with an NC law enforcement agency;

 Job Description Summary